mohdjuwaiser/bwallet-faq/differences.rst

  - Your computer or cell phone is stolen while you are logged in and thieves then steal your coins

-If you keep your Bitcoins in a TREZOR, none of these things can happen.
+If you keep your Bitcoins in a BWallet, none of these things can happen.

 a desktop Bitcoin client?
 -------------------------